e-sports stocks investing

 What makes e-sports an interesting investment?

-The e-sports market – like the video game sector as a whole – is growing enormously.
-According to predictions, global e-sports revenues will quadruple by 2032.
+Like the video game sector as a whole, the e-sports market is growing enormously.
+According to predictions, this trend is set to persist in the coming years.
 Those who invest in this relatively young market early on may potentially participate in strong future growth.
 As with any market, predictions about future developments should be taken with caution.

 International e-sports tournaments are followed by millions of viewers.
 League of Legends, the game that enjoys the greatest popularity as an e-sport, currently has more than 100 million active users.
 Even though e-sports are hardly recognized as sports, many professional sports clubs now have their own e-sports divisions.
 That makes it clear that competitive video gaming is no longer a fringe phenomenon, and that established organizations believe that e-sports have huge potential.